 The Intentional Bites Planner also has a grocery shopping list with meal plan section that you could use in combination with any of the ways to meal plan.
 (It includes space for a weekly budget and amount spent.)

 Remember, paying attention to what you eat and how you feel about it matters.
 When you eat intentionally, you can be healthier.
 (And it often saves you money too.)

 Sometimes simply writing things down helps!

-So, which of the ways to meal plan will you be trying?
+So, which of the ways to meal plan will you be trying to help you save on the grocery budget?
 Let me know how they go for you!